rgknp/AIDayLabs/lab03.1-tdsp_and_aml/0_README.md

 # Our use-case example

-Your scenario is as follows:
+Our scenario is as follows:

 The Orange Telecom company in France is one of the largest operators of mobile and internet services in Europe and Africa and a global leader in corporate telecommunication services.
 They have 256 million customers worldwide.
 They have significant coverage in France, Spain, Belgium, Poland, Romania, Slovakia and Moldova, and a large presence Africa and the Middle East.